DieterReuter/arm64-docker-builder/README.md

 to spin up such a QEMU ARM64 box within 5 or 10 minutes on your local machine or in the cloud.

+### Prerequisites

+If you don't have an ARM64 machine at hand like me, you have to create a QEMU box first.
+This can be done with my repo https://github.com/DieterReuter/qemu-arm-box.
+Once your ARM64 machine is up and running, just login and go ahead.

 ### Step 1 - install dependencies

+First we have to install some development dependencies like Git, Curl, GOLANG and some more specific dependecies for Docker like btrfs, sqlite ad devmapper.
+Please keep in mind, this can take a serious long time on a QEMU emulated machine.
 ```
 $ ./install-arm64-devtools.sh
 ```

 Maybe if you run into trouble that the install process gets interrupted while generating a new `/boot/initrd.img`, you can fix this with the following commands (of course inside the ARM64 machine):
 ```
 $ sudo dpkg --configure -a --force-depends